Some Lagrangian quiver Grassmannians for the equioriented cycle: Background

 \begin{definition} We define $X(n,2n)^{sp} \coloneqq X(n,2n)^\tau$, the locus of Langrangian subrepresentations, i.e. $\tau$-fixed points.
 They will be called \emph{symplectic points}. \end{definition}

-In \cite{ours} the authors defined the subvariety $X(k,2n)^{sp}$ for any $k \in [2n]$, but we focus on the case $k=n$ because the automorphism of the variety provides additional insight.
+In \cite{ours} the authors defined the subvariety $X(k,2n)^{sp}$ of \emph{isotropic} points for any $k \in [2n]$, but we focus on the case $k=n$ because the automorphism of the variety provides additional insight.
 Now we recall the morphism of algebraic groups that will allow us to find a linear degeneration of $Sp_{2n}$ which acts on $X(n,2n)^{sp}$.
 We define

 where $g^{-t}$ denotes $(g^{-1})^t$, and all matrices represent linear maps with respect to the standard basis.

 \begin{lemma} The image of $\sigma$ is $G$.
 It also satisfies

 for all $g \in G$ and $x \in X(n,2n)$ \end{lemma}